-5.- For the purposes of these Regulations and pursuant to the definitions contained in the Unified Code, the following Directors will be considered to represent substantial shareholders:
+- 5.- For the purposes of these Regulations, the following Directors will be considered to represent substantial shareholders: - a) Any who hold a shareholding that is higher than or equal to the one legally considered as substantial, or who were appointed due to their shareholder status, even if their shareholding does not reach said amount. - b) Those who represent shareholders from amongst those indicated in the foregoing section.
+To this effect, it will be presumed that a Director represents a shareholder when: - (i) He was appointed whilst holding the right of representation. - (ii) He is a Director, Senior Executive, employee or non-occasional supplier of services to said shareholder, or to companies belonging to its same group. - (iii) The corporate documentation indicates that the shareholder has accepted that the Director was appointed by or represents the same. - (iv) He is the spouse, related person due to an analogous link of affection, or relative up to the second degree of a substantial shareholder.

-- a) Any who hold a shareholding that is higher than or equal to the one legally considered as substantial, or who were appointed due to their shareholder status, even if their shareholding does not reach said amount. - b) Those who represent shareholders from amongst those indicated in the foregoing section.
-To this effect, it will be presumed that a Director represents a shareholder when: - (i) He was appointed whilst holding the right of representation. - (ii) He is a Director, Senior Executive, employee or non-occasional supplier of services to said shareholder, or to companies belonging to its same group. - (iii) The corporate documentation indicates that the shareholder has accepted that the Director was appointed by or represents the same. - (iv) He is the spouse, related person due to an analogous link of affection, or relative up to the second degree of a substantial shareholder. - 6.- For the purposes of these Regulations and pursuant to the Spanish Companies act, and the definitions contained in the Unified Code, Independent directors will be those who, when appointed based on their personal and professional circumstances, can exercise their duties without being conditioned by any relations held with the Company, its substantial shareholders or executives.
+6.- For the purposes of these Regulations, Independent directors will be those who, when appointed based on their personal and professional circumstances, can exercise their duties without being conditioned by any relations held with the Company, its substantial shareholders or executives.